USGS-WiM/SC-RunoffModelingServices/README.md

 # South Carolina StreamStats Runoff Modeling Services

 This is the FastAPI setup of runoff modeling services for South Carolina StreamStats Phase II.
+Service documentation can be found at https://sc-runoffmodeling.streamstats.usgs.gov/docs.

 ## Getting Started